useblocks/sphinx-needs/docs/index.rst

 Other Sphinx extensions
 ~~~~~~~~~~~~~~~~~~~~~~~
-During the work with Sphinx-Needs in bigger, company internal projects, other Sphinx extensions have been created
+During the use of Sphinx-Needs in popular companies’ internal projects,
-to support the work in teams of the automotive industry:
+we have created other Sphinx extensions to support the work of teams in the automotive industry:

 .. grid:: 2
     :gutter: 2